Additional Scholarship Resources

 This scholarship is open to all Buckeye Central, Bucyrus, Colonel Crawford, and Wynford high school seniors interested in pursuing allied medical, medical, allied dental, or dental careers.
 Applications are obtained through the high school guidance counselors and interviewing with the Bucyrus Community Hospital Axiliary's Scholarship Committeee.
 Please direct all questions to Patty Hope, Bucyrus Community Hospital Auxiliary Scholarship Committee Chair at 419-562-7431 or email email@example.com.

 COLONEL CRAWFORD GRADUATING SENIORS OR GRADUATES ONLY: This scholarship was created by Jim Mayes, CEO/President of J & F Construction & Development Inc. to promote construction management in the business community in Crawford County and surrounding areas.
 This scholarship shall assist students enrolled in construction and construction-related classes at any 2 or 4 year college or University and assist any students who intend to pursue, or are pursuing, a degree leading to a career in the construction industry or related fields.
 The paper application may be found at the Colonel Crawford High School Guidance Office.
-The scholarship deadline is May 1, 2020.
-Please turn the completed application into the CCHS guidance office, and if mailing the completed application to the CCHS guidance office, it must be postmarked by May 1, 2020.
+The scholarship deadline is May 1, 2021.
+Please turn the completed application into the CCHS guidance office, and if mailing the completed application to the CCHS guidance office, it must be postmarked the deadline date.

 Students from schools in Crawford County, Richland County, and Morrow County (with stipulations and exceptions as detailed in individual scholarship descriptions) are eligible for these scholarships.
 Applications for all scholarships are available at Galion High School, regardless of school applicant attends.